raghavanvishnu/Assignment_Main_branch_Dissertation_Capstone/README.md

 PowerBI_Slides_Capstone: This is the slide explaining the powerbi workbook

-the streamlit application
+the streamlit application : Folder for the same

-Screenshot- what to use
+Screenshot- How to use the streamlit application

 Sample Dataset